Resistor52/terraform-cloud-workstation/workbook/Step_10.md

  > - [ ] A Route Table named "work-rtble" with a route to the Internet Gateway
  > - [ ] A Route Table Association to link the new Route Table to the new Subnet

-9. Just for fun, lets deprovision these resources.
-Run `terraform destroy` and then type "yes" when prompted.
-Look again in the Web Console.
-The resources are no longer present.

-10. Now run `git status` and note that besides the `main.tf` file we expected to show as modified, there are two new files:
+9. Now run `git status` and note that besides the `main.tf` file we expected to show as modified, there are two new files:

 * terraform.tfstate
 * terraform.tfstate.backup

-11. Add these two files to `.gitignore`   HINT: `vim .gitignore`
+10. Add these two files to .gitignore HINT: vim .gitignore

 **NOTE:** The tfstate files keep track of what Terraform has deployed to _your_ environment, and although they should be backed up in production, they do not belong in a code repository, lest they confuse others who use your code.

-12. Run `git status` again.
+11. Run `git status` again.
 Type `git add *` and then `git status`.
 Hmm, notice that the "*" didn't pick up the `.gitignore` file because it is hidden.
 So add it by typing `git add .gitignore`

-13. Ok, time to commit it.
+12. Ok, time to commit it.
 Type `git commit -m "added VPC to main.tf"`

-14. Push it to Github: `git push origin main`
+13. Push it to Github: `git push origin main`

-15. Check it out on your browser tab that has your Github repo open.
+14. Check it out on your browser tab that has your Github repo open.
 Notice the change once you hit refresh.

+15. Just for fun, lets deprovision these resources.
+Run `terraform destroy` and then type "yes" when prompted.
+Look again in the Web Console.
+The resources are no longer present.

 **[Watch the Video](https://youtu.be/e_SpOR4az2M)**